Handheld laser welding for small shops

 Eco-Friendly and Safer

-Laser welding produces little to no smoke, dust, or splatter.
-This means a cleaner work environment and fewer health risks for operators.
-Most systems also come with built-in safety sensors and interlocks.
+Laser welding makes almost no smoke, dust, or spatter.
+That means a cleaner shop and less health risk.
+Most systems also have built-in safety sensors and interlocks.

 Which Types of Small Factories Can Use Handheld Laser Welding?

-• Jewelry and Metal Crafts: Precision joining of small, delicate pieces
+• Jewelry and metal crafts — small, delicate pieces

-• Home Appliances: Spot welding parts in stainless steel or aluminum
+• Home appliances — stainless steel or aluminum spot welding

-• Furniture and Frames: Fabrication of metal furniture or light frameworks
+• Furniture and frames — metal furniture, light frameworks

-The technology supports a wide range of materials such as carbon steel, stainless steel, aluminum, titanium, and galvanized sheets, meeting the needs of many small businesses.
+The technology handles carbon steel, stainless steel, aluminum, titanium, and galvanized sheet — enough for most small businesses.

 Factors Small Factories Should Consider Before Choosing Handheld Laser Welders